-Some search engines, like Google, allow for more complicated regular expressions.
-Be aware that not all search engines might understand this logic.
+Some search engines, like Google, allow for more complicated regular expressions, but be aware that some search engines might not understand this logic.
 The most useful feature this adds is the

 $, which indicates the end of a URL.
 In the following example you can see what this does:

-/index.php?p=1 could be indexed.
+/index.php?p=1 could be.
 Of course, this is only useful in very specific circumstances and also pretty dangerous: it’s easy to unblock things you didn’t actually want to unblock.

 robots.txt crawl directives